Data-Science-for-Linguists-2021/Class-Lounge/guestbooks/guestbook_emily.md

   - While it’s probably useful for you to help visualize there’s a lot of text returned/printed out on the screen that takes up space.
   - The lemmatizer is so cool!
 It looks super useful and I might try and use it in my project too.
       - Thanks for stopping by!
 The lemmatizer is definitely very cool and I had a lot of fun feeding it different verb forms :)

+Visit (Abby again)
+  - Very nice and easy-to-understand charts in your main jupyter notebook
+  - You wrote that you're pretty sure that the most useful feature, "flüchtling", isn't negative even though your classifier "thinks" it is.
+Since it's the most useful feature, see if you can do a little research and see what German citizens say.
+That seems like something you'd want to be sure about.
+  - I've never seen *pass* in python before.